 Gloves that are currently on trend

-Designers like Prada, Marc Jacobs and Dries Van Noten made gloves look really sexy and possible to wear daily for this season.
+Designers like Gucci, Chanel and Balmain made gloves look really sexy and possible to wear daily for this season.
 They have become more like a fashion accessory such as a good pair of shoes or the perfect necklace, instead of part of just outerwear I drop off at the coat check when I arrive at an event.

-We saw four main glove trends on the runways for fall and winter 2018: the elbow-length glove, the wrist-length glove, the colored glove and the patterned.
+We saw 5 main glove trends on the runways for fall and winter 2020: the elbow-length glove, the wrist-length glove, the colored glove and the patterned.
 Let’s check them out in more detail.

 The wrist length glove

 A classic, easy-to-wear style, the wrist length glove is a wardrobe staple.
 Designers featured wrist-length gloves in neutrals, pastels and brights.
-Prada gave a unique take on the trend by teaming wrist-length gloves with arm warmers.
+Erdem offered a unique take on the wrist-length glove by giving it a metallic effect.